'Art should be about joy!'

 David Hockney:Current is an exhibition at National Gallery Victoria, Australia from 11 November 2016 until 13 March 2017.

-David Hockney is a highly innovative English contemporary artist who, despite his 79 years, has a massive output of work in a range of media.
-In the exhibition, there are over 700 artworks including oil and acrylic paintings, digital drawings, photography and videos with subject matter covering the genres of landscape, still life and portraiture.
+David Hockney is a highly innovative English contemporary artist who, despite his 79 years, has a massive output of work in a wide range of media.
+In the exhibition, there are over 700 artworks including oil and acrylic paintings, digital drawings, photography and videos.
+And, the subject matter covers the genres of landscape, still life and portraiture.

 His highly innovative work is at the cutting edge of technology and aims to inspire new ways of seeing.
 In fact, his work is so inspirational I couldn't wait to download the 'brushes' app, buy a stylus and start doing i-pad and i-phone drawings.
 Some of my efforts can be seen on instagram.